 Evangelist / Teacher - Lima, Peru

 Rogelio served for years as the pastor of a Baptist church in one of the most dangerous areas of Lima, La Victoria.
-He is now serving in the church there, while also carrying out a prison ministry.
+He is now serving alongside Joel Gamonal as a pastor of New Life Baptist Church in Manchay, Peru.

 One day the door opened for some of us to find refuge in the Peruvian Embassy.
 When the opportunity presented itself there was no time to think or to weigh the consequences.
 I went immediately to the embassy and sought political asylum.
 I was in the embassy about 59 days.